 Ambadas Khobragade was born in Akola, Maharashtra in 1922.
 His childhood was enriched by Gandhian values as he struggled between a subaltern origin and poverty.
 This clash of material and spiritual needs made him strive for a higher meaning in life which is evident in his art.

 Ambadas pioneered in non-representational painting in which colour, process and technique played a significant role.
-His works have been exhibited at Biennales in Brazil and France, National and International exhibitions including Contemporary Art in India and Iran at the Ben and Abbey Grey Frey Foundation, USA in 1967.
+His works have been exhibited at Biennales in Brazil and France, national and international exhibitions including Contemporary Art in India and Iran at the Ben and Abbey Grey Frey Foundation, USA in 1967.

-Ambadas travelled to Germany and the USA with scholarships before eventually settling in Norway in 1972.
+Ambadas travelled to Germany and USA with scholarships before eventually settling in Norway in 1972.
 He passed away there in 2012.